Gangmasters and Labour Abuse Authority: Prevention

 This protocol was followed by the creation of the Apparel and General Merchandise Public Private Protocol in November 2018, which has the same principles as the Construction Protocol but with a focus on the textiles industry.

-The GLAA has also worked with the Downstream Fuel Association and other partners to set up the Responsible Car Wash Scheme, a project to tackle exploitation and non-compliance at hand car washes.
+The GLAA also worked with the Downstream Fuel Association and other partners to set up the Responsible Car Wash Scheme, a project to tackle exploitation and non-compliance at hand car washes.
 It is supported by Tesco, Sainsbury's, Morrisons, ASDA, and Waitrose, all of whom joined the scheme to ensure that operators on their sites were abiding by the regulations.

 Governance

-The GLAA is a Non-Departmental Public Body governed by an independent Board and Chair appointed by the Home Secretary.
-It currently has eight members and is responsible for ensuring the GLAA fulfils its role of working in partnership to protect vulnerable and exploited workers.
+The GLAA was a non-departmental public body governed by an independent Board and Chair appointed by the Home Secretary.
+It had eight members and was responsible for ensuring the GLAA fulfilled its role of working in partnership to protect vulnerable and exploited workers.

-The agency also sits alongside HM Revenue and Customs' National Minimum Wage unit and the Employment Agency Standards Inspectorate within the scope of the Director of Labour Market Enforcement (DLME), which sets the priorities for the organisations tackling labour market offences.
+The agency also sat alongside HM Revenue and Customs' National Minimum Wage unit and the Employment Agency Standards Inspectorate within the scope of the Director of Labour Market Enforcement (DLME), which set the priorities for the organisations tackling labour market offences.